col-intel/agency-owners-manual/README.md

 ## 🎯 Objective
 One sentence describing the core goal of this cycle.

-> Example: "Convert 2 paying pilot clients for our upsell concierge service targeting boutique hotels."
+> Example: "Convert 2 paying pilot clients for our GEO optimisation service targeting boutique hotels."

 ## 🧪 Hard Truths to Validate
 List 2–3 critical assumptions that, if false, invalidate this cycle.

 - HT1: Will clients pay at least €X/month for [service]?
 - HT2: Will clients use the service without constant prompting?
-- HT3: Is upsell revenue a strong enough incentive?
+- HT3: Is GEO optimisation a strong enough incentive?

 ## ✅ Success Criteria
 Define what would make this loop a win.